The Garden Tool Used For Centuries With Many Names (Dibble, Dibbler, Dibber)

 What Are Dibbers Made Of?

-- Made of a solid hardwood (maple or mahogany) to last in outside work
+- Dibbers are made of a solid hardwood (maple or mahogany) and weather the elements quite well

 - A solid wood dibber handle for leverage in making deep holes or penetrating hard soil.